Registration: 8:00 - 8:30 am

 • Computing approximate horizontal and vertical positional differences

 • Importance of positional metadata

 Continuing Education Credit Information

-This seminar is open to the public and offers 6.5 continuing education hours to professional engineers and architects (HSW) in all states.
+This seminar is open to the public.
+It offers 7.0 PDHs to professional engineers licensed in all states.
 Educators and courses are not subject to preapproval in Virginia.

 HalfMoon Education is an approved continuing education sponsor for professional engineers licensed in Florida, Indiana (License No. CE21700059), Maryland, New Jersey engineers (Approval No. 24GP00000700), North Carolina, and North Dakota.
 HalfMoon Education is deemed an approved continuing education provider for New York engineers.